amfairley/nunisi/DESIGN.md

 - Available rooms: Outline of room cards
 - Available rooms: Amenity and room description text
 - Available rooms: Text of no matches
+- Super user all rooms: Room card text
 - Delete room: Page text

 **White Smoke #F5F5F5**
 - Home: Hero text colour
 - Available rooms: Background of amenity filter accordion symbol
+- Super user all rooms: Delete button text on hover
+- Delete room: Delete button text on hover

 **Dark Goldenrod #B88C26**
 - Account dropdown border
 - Home: Service carousel border
 - Available rooms: Room card middle border
 - Available rooms: Pagination outline of current page
+- Super user all rooms: Room card image border
 - Add room/edit room: Input border

 **Other colours used:**
+- Red: The delete button and confirm delete buttons become red on hover to highlight their severity
 - Facebook: Blue and white are used for the Facebook logo
-- Instagram and GitHub: Black and white are used for the Instagram and GitHub logos.
+- Instagram and GitHub: Black and white are used for the Instagram and GitHub logos
-- Toasts other than success messages use the bootstrap default colours for debugging, information, warning and danger.
+- Toasts other than success messages use the bootstrap default colours for debugging, information, warning and danger

 #### Typography